What are the goals of the Early French Immersion Program?

 How can I identify my French Immersion Elementary School?

-Identify your catchment French Immersion Elementary School (the school at which you have priority to register your child in Kindergarten) using our Early French Immersion Path Finder .
+Identify your catchment French Immersion Elementary School using our Early French Immersion Path Finder .

 How much French will my child speak in the classroom?

-Note: Kindergarten – 100% French (English may be used at the outset to establish routines.
-English is used only if necessary in exceptional situations after this.)
+Kindergarten is 100% French.
+English may be used at the outset to establish routines.
+English is used only if necessary in exceptional situations after this.
 The subjects studied in French may vary slightly in Grades 4 to 12, depending on the specialization areas of the teacher.

 Do children read and write in English and French?